neptunelabs/fsi-viewer-samples/samples/modal/README.md

-# Frontpage - Using FSI Viewer for Image Zoom
+# Frontpage - Using FSI Viewer for Image Zoom - Modal Version

-This readme describes how the detail page sample with *FSI Viewer* is achieved.
+This readme describes how the detail page sample with *FSI Viewer* in a modal is achieved.
 The aim of the demo is to show how you can easily integrate images with zoom by just adding a simple viewer tag.
+Please note that this sample uses Bootstrap.

 # Add your images/ assets to FSI Server